Glossary:

 Who Uses Terminal Emulators?

-ZOC, a Modern Terminal for Windows and macOS
+ZOC Terminal: A Modern Terminal Emulator for Windows and Mac

 As well as the basic terminal functions, ZOC offers a wealth of additional, useful features.
 This terminal emulator takes advantage of the computing power of a PC to allow you to automate tasks (such as logging on or retrieving data automatically), log sessions on screen or file (for documentation or later review), copy data between a text processor and the remote server, and much more.